2022-23 Catalog

 This course will provide students with an overview of how the U.S. healthcare system works.
 Students will learn the federal, state, and local administration of healthcare services, as well as the implementation process.
 We will also address the various phases of the health policy-making process, across several sectors.
 A comparative analysis of the differences between public versus private healthcare service provision will also be provided.
 We will conclude with comparisons between the US and other countries.

-PUBH 403 Health Program Planning, Implementation, and Evaluation 3 Credits
+PUBH 403 Health Program Planning and Implementation 3 Credits

 Prerequisites: PUBH 401 and (EPI 404 or EPI 304)